Developing Human Capital

 Konica Minolta addresses these challenges by providing regular opportunities for the President and CEO and top management to review talent in all businesses.

-Through these reviews, the company is elucidating the organizational issues in each business at present and those anticipated in three to five years, as well as identifying the employee criteria for the leadership positions that will be required.
-Both short-term and medium-term candidates are then listed, and an HR development plan is drafted.
+Through these reviews, the Company is elucidating the organizational issues in each business at present and those anticipated in three to five years, as well as identifying the employee criteria for the leadership positions that will be required.
+Both medium-term and long-term candidates are then listed, and an HR development plan is drafted.

 Top management is committed to seriously discussing issues such as the early selection of young employees who can lead the next generation and the encouragement of performance among women to capitalize on diverse talent.

 Konica Minolta believes it is essential to orchestrate expert organizations and expand on a global scale the training of leaders who can meet the needs of customers with digital solutions.
 Accordingly, in training, the Company stipulates the requirements for DX leaders, thereby sourcing and identifying the global candidates for these positions, and then implements education programs in collaboration with external education institutions and provides individual coaching given by officers.

 In fiscal 2021, Konica Minolta will focus first on the digital workplace field and expand the DX business with strategic global assignments.

 Moving forward, we will accelerate our development of global leaders by expanding the scope of businesses covered by the program to all business operations.